Downloads

 Choose what you need

-ET Ducky ships in two flavors.
+ET Ducky ships in two main flavors.
 The Desktop App runs locally on a single Windows machine and gives you the full diagnostics dashboard, ETW monitoring, and AI live sessions without deploying anything else.
 The Endpoint Agent is installed on the machines you want to monitor remotely — one binary handles inventory, behavioral-security rules, ransomware kill-chain detection, and live root-cause analysis.
 The same dashboard, the same AI, on Windows or Linux.
+A third category, Standalone Tools, holds open-source utilities that work without a tenant or an agent.

-All installers below are signed and version-pinned.
-The SHA256SUMS file at the bottom of this page lets you verify the Linux packages before installing.
+All binaries below are signed and version-pinned.
+The SHA256SUMS file at the bottom of this page covers every download on this page; verify any of them before installing.

 Desktop App